meleu/meleudotdev/notes/learning/docker-mastery/Getting a shell inside containers.md

 docker container run -it ubuntu # it'll run bash interactively
 ```

-### Launch an interactive shell in a running container running dettached
+### Launch an interactive shell in a running dettached container

 ```sh
 docker container exec -it <containerName> bash